simonambridge/RTFAP2/banana/Banana_Setup.md

 ## Download Banana

-Clone the Banana repo to ```$DSE_HOME/solr/web``` (where DSE_HOME points to the dse install parent directory).
+Clone the Banana repo to ```$DSE_HOME/resources/solr/web``` (where DSE_HOME points to the dse install parent directory).

 For example:
 ```
-cd  $DSE_HOME/solr/web
+cd  $DSE_HOME/resources/solr/web
 ```
-You should see demos and solr in there:
+You should see demos and solr in there - for example if dse is installed in ```/usr/share```:

 ```
-ls /usr/share/dse/solr/web
+ls /usr/share/dse/resources/solr/web
 demos  solr
 ```
 Clone the repo:
 ```
 git clone https://github.com/lucidworks/banana

-ls /usr/share/dse/solr/web
+ls /usr/share/dse/resources/solr/web
 banana  demos  solr
 ```